David Crouse

-David Crouse (born 1971 in Boston, Massachusetts) is a short story writer and teacher.
-Crouse's work explores issues of identity and alienation, and his stories are populated with characters living on the fringes of American society.
-The Flannery O'Connor Award for Short Fiction was awarded to him in 2005 for his first collection of short stories, Copy Cats.
-Published in 2008, his most recent collection of stories, The Man Back There, was awarded the Mary McCarthy Prize.
+David Nikki Crouse is a short story writer and professor at the University of Washington.
+Crouse's work explores issues of identity and alienation, and their (Note: Crouse uses they/them pronouns.) stories are populated with characters living on the fringes of American society.
+The Flannery O'Connor Award for Short Fiction was awarded to them in 2005 for their first collection of short stories, Copy Cats.
+Published in 2008, their most recent collection of stories, The Man Back There, was awarded the Mary McCarthy Prize.

-He has been published extensively in the literary journal circuit, with stories appearing in The Greensboro Review, Chelsea, Quarterly West, and The Beloit Fiction Journal.
-With a collection of three novellas entitled Continuity nearing completion, he has begun work on his first novel.
+They have been published extensively in the literary journal circuit, with stories appearing in The Greensboro Review, Chelsea, Quarterly West, and The Beloit Fiction Journal.
+With a collection of three novellas entitled Continuity nearing completion, they have begun work on their first novel.

-Having helped to establish a creative writing program at Chester College of New England, a renowned liberal arts college located in Chester, New Hampshire, Crouse returned to the University of Alaska Fairbanks, which awarded him his MFA in Creative Writing in 1996.
-He continues to teach creative writing at both the undergraduate and graduate level.
+Having helped to establish a creative writing program at Chester College of New England, a renowned liberal arts college located in Chester, New Hampshire, Crouse returned to the University of Alaska Fairbanks, which awarded them their MFA in Creative Writing in 1996.
+They continue to teach creative writing at both the undergraduate and graduate level.

-He has written in the comic book genre, with his work appearing in The Darkhorse Book of the Dead, (Darkhorse Comics).
+They have written in the comic book genre, with their work appearing in The Darkhorse Book of the Dead, (Darkhorse Comics).